 The framework is not intended to exhaustively address all data security risks that may be material to any particular organization.
 However, the requirements address security risks that are commonly encountered by emerging financial technology companies when processing, sharing, or storing sensitive information.
 Companies with mature and audited information security programs that have the ability to provide reasonable assurance about the effectiveness of those programs, are likely already meeting the requirements captured in this standard.

-“Very Good Security (VGS) is proud to be a supporting member of the new Open Finance Security Standard (OFDSS) consortium,” said Mahmoud Abdelkader, co-founder and CEO of Very Good Security.
+“Very Good Security (VGS) is proud to be a supporting member of the new Open Finance Security Standard (OFDSS) consortium,” said Marshall Jones, co-founder of Very Good Security.
 As serial fintech entrepreneurs in the payment and compliance space, VGS’ business foundation was built on the imperative need companies have for securing sensitive data.
 Raising the bar on security with these new security controls will expand innovation, enhance trust and establish a baseline for ensuring trusted parties in the fintech ecosystem.”

 How Very Good Security is Supporting OFDSS

 VGS has revolutionized the way companies protect sensitive data.
 By employing zero-trust architecture for the handling, storage, and exchange of information, our end-to-end platform secures data at every step, helping organizations easily achieve expedited InfoSec compliances that ensure trust of ecosystem partners and customers by providing a sound security and compliance posture.